rhubarb-geek-nz/RegistrationFreeCOM/README.md

 [disptlb.nuspec](disptlb/disptlb.nuspec) is used for `NuGet` packaging of the dlls.

-[dispnet.cs](dispnet/dispnet.cs) demonstrates using [System.Activator.CreateInstance](https://learn.microsoft.com/en-us/dotnet/api/system.activator.createinstance) to create the instance.
+[dispnet.cs](dispnet/dispnet.cs) demonstrates using a `tlbimp` generated library to create the instance.

 [package.ps1](package.ps1) is used to automate the building of multiple architectures and create the `NuGet` package.

-[dispps1.cs](dispps1/dispps1.cs) demonstration of loading COM object into a PowerShell cmdlet.
+[dispps1.cs](dispps1/dispps1.cs) demonstration of loading a COM object into a PowerShell cmdlet.